-This begins with defining (and re-designing as things change) our own vision for ourselves and who we wish our caregivers to be, organizing finances, identifying our living preferences, preparing our home with modifications, or planning a move to new place that allows us to stay there and “age in place”.
-This involves creating the way forward that enables our caregivers to know and be prepared to carry out their respective roles, including acting on our Advance Care Plans and preferences.
+This begins with defining (and re-designing as things change) our own vision for ourselves as we age, including who we wish our caregivers to be, organizing finances, identifying our preferences, outfitting our current home, or moving to (or co-creating) a new place that allows us to stay healthy, connected, and “age in place”.
+By creating a way forward for ourselves, we also guide the people we will asking to help us (our caregivers) to be prepared to carry out their respective roles, including acting on our Advance Care Plans and preferences.

 4. Co-ordinate Effort to Share Supports Where you Live